Dear Coolidge Cougars,

 I received my bachelor's degree from Duke, where I majored in English Literature.
 I received my teaching credential from CSU Cal Poly Pomona and my master's degree in education from Point Loma Nazarene University.

 I emigrated to the US at the age of three from Taipei, Taiwan.
-I've been back since a few times to visit.
-My memories are full of concrete, muggy heat, and delicious street food.
+I've been back a few times since then to visit.
+My memories are filled with images of concrete, muggy heat, and delicious street food.

 I grew up on Long Island, about an hour outside New York City.
 I worked in the private sector for several years in New York before I had the opportunity to move to California.
 I haven't found a really good bagel or slice of pizza out here in SoCal yet, but the amazing tacos, elote', and mulitas more than make up for it!